-- Define survey objective.
-Decide what you need to learn.
+First, decide what you need to learn.
 Survey objective should be clearly defined.
-If you define an objective that will not be clear, you risk that your survey results also will be not clear and difficult to interpret.
+If you define an objective that will not be clear, you risk that your survey results also will be not clear and difficult to understand and interpret.

-- Select survey method, the way you will conduct responses (direct interview, phone survey, online survey - www, social network, email, …).
+Select survey method, the way you will conduct responses (direct interview, phone survey, online survey - www, social network, email, QR code, mobile app, …).

-- Create survey.
-Create questionnaire with question you will ask during research.
+Create a survey with questions you will ask during research.
 An important rule is to select questions that will support medium you will use (survey method).
-For example, during phone survey you won’t be able to show pictures, and during web survey your respondents won’t be able to ask you a question “what do you mean exactly”.
-Therefore it is very important especially in case of online surveys to create clear questions and use the language (words) that is easy to understand.
-If you have any doubts if respondent will be able to understand world or abbreviation you use select another one more easy to understand.
+For example, during a phone survey, you won’t be able to show pictures, and during web survey, your respondents won’t be able to ask you a question “what do you mean exactly”.
+Therefore it is very important especially in the case of online surveys to create clear questions and use the language (words) that is easy to understand.
+If you have any doubts whether the respondent will be able to understand the word you have used, select another one that is more easy to understand.

-- Test your survey.
-The last step of building questionnaire is to testing your survey on a small sample.
+Test your survey.
+The last step of building a questionnaire is testing it on a small sample.
 Try to conduct your test on a people with a similar profile to those that will participate in a survey.

-- Conduct survey and collect responses.
-Send your survey to selected group of respondents.
-Check your results and send a reminder only to those people that didn’t filled survey.
+Conduct a survey and collect responses.
+Send your survey to the selected group of respondents.
+Check your results and send a reminder only to those people that haven’t filled a survey.
 Remember don’t send a survey to people that already responded to your survey.

-- Analyze results and create report.
-Analyze collected responses and prepare a final report.
+Now you can analyze results and create a report.
+Analyse collected responses and prepare a final report.
 Prepare and write down "lessons learned" from your survey project.